tsun/tsun.github.io/_pages/home.md

 ## About Me

 I am a Ph.D.
 Candidate in Computer Science at <a href="https://www.cs.stonybrook.edu/" target="_blank" rel="nofollow">Stony Brook University</a>, advised by <a href="https://www3.cs.stonybrook.edu/~hling/" target="_blank" rel="nofollow">Prof. Haibin Ling</a>.
-I obtained my M.S. degree in Computer Science from Nanjing University, advised by <a href="https://cs.nju.edu.cn/zhouzh/" target="_blank" rel="nofollow">Prof. Zhi-Hua Zhou</a>, and B.E. degree in Automation from Huazhong University of Science and Technology.
+I obtained my M.S. degree in Computer Science from Nanjing University, advised by <a href="https://cs.nju.edu.cn/zhouzh/" target="_blank" rel="nofollow">Prof. Zhi-Hua Zhou</a>, and B.E. degree in Electrical Engineering from Huazhong University of Science and Technology.

 I am broadly interested in machine learning and computer vision, particularly domain adaptation, transfer learning and learning with weak supervision.